davmartini/openshift/windows-nodes/README.md

 # Documentation to install a cluster with Linux & Windows worker nodes

+## Important prerequisites

+- A OCP4 cluster with OVN as SDN
+- SDN Hybrid configuration in place before cluster deployment

+## Deployment

 1. Install a cluster with OVN-Kubernetes as SDN with hybrid configuration
 https://docs.openshift.com/container-platform/4.9/networking/ovn_kubernetes_network_provider/configuring-hybrid-networking.html